-United Airlines Launches \$100 Million Investment Vehicle for SAF government-wide effort to reduce the cost, enhance the sustainability, and expand the production and use of Sustainable Aviation Fuel (SAF).
+United Airlines Launches \$100 Million Investment Vehicle for SAF developers about the potential for DOE financing of SAF production facilities.

+17 Innovative Energy Loan Guarantee Program.
+LPO has received strong interest from SAF project government-wide effort to reduce the cost, enhance the sustainability, and expand the production and use of Sustainable Aviation Fuel (SAF).
 The effort is part of the Biden-Harris Administration's overall strategy to decarbonize the aviation sector by 2050.
-Read more in the White House fact sheet[#].
+Read more in the White House fact sheet^a.